7 Top Scottish wildlife experiences for winter

 Mountain hares undergo an amazing transformation each year.
 In the summertime their coats are grey-brown to camouflage them in heather moorland, while in winter they turn completely white to hide in the snow.
 They can typically be seen in the Highlands, bounding across snowy moorland in a zigzag pattern – so keep your eyes peeled if you’re out for a winter walk.
 They are also found on some of Scotland’s islands including Skye, Mull, Jura, Lewis and Harris.

-4. Amazing Otters Nationwide
+4. Amazing otters Nationwide

 Otter cubs on Yell, Shetland